 (iv) Subject to sub-paragraph (iii) above, the amendments may be made by the TSO in relation to Year 1 even if the offered Planned Outages in the suggested Provisional Outage Programme reflect the Provisional Outage Programme for Year 2 issued the previous September to the extent necessary for the TSO to carry out its obligations in relation to Operational Planning.

 The provisions of this paragraph OC2.6.3(c) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.3(c) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.3 (d) By the End of July

-Where a Generator or an Interconnector Owner objects to any changes to the suggested Final Outage Programme, equivalent provisions to those set out in OC2.6.2(d) will apply.
+Where a Generator, an Aggregator or an Interconnector Owner objects to any changes to the suggested Final Outage Programme, equivalent provisions to those set out in OC2.6.2(d) will apply.

 OC.2.6.3 (e) By the end of August